Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/manage-input-and-output.md

 !!! note

-    You can create multiple output variables based on your use case.
+    You can create multiple input as well as output variables based on your use case.